Organisation

 The regional administrative alliances of the government authorities are of major importance for the discussion of the delta agendas in conjunction with other area agendas.
 The scope of the agendas and their elaboration varies from area to area and so administrative engagement also varies depending on the region and theme in question.

-Each agenda in the Delta Programme has a specific, logical, regional demarcation with a corresponding administrative agenda, with the authorities concerned organising support arrangements.
-The main tasks involve the implementation and further elaboration of the delta decisions and preferred strategies, informing the Delta Commissioner about progress and submitting recommendations about the annual proposal for the Delta Programme.
-Personal unions establish connections with the other area consultations and themes.
+Each agenda in the Delta Programme – flood risk management, fresh water and spatial adaptation – has specific, logical, regional boundaries with a corresponding administrative agenda, with the authorities concerned organising support arrangements.
+The main tasks involve the implementation and further elaboration of the Delta Decisions and preferred strategies, informing the Delta Commissioner about progress and submitting recommendations about the annual proposal for the Delta Programme.
 The administrative consultation platforms for the IJsselmeer area and Southwest Delta discuss flood risk management, fresh water and spatial adaptation.
+In 2023, Central Holland is completing the process of being represented as an area in the Delta Programme.

 Delta Programme Steering Group